Bit-Wasp/bitcoin-php/README.md

 ## Contributing

  All contributions are welcome.
-Please see (this page)[https://github.com/Bit-Wasp/bitcoin-php/blob/master/CONTRIBUTING.md] before you get started
+Please see [[this page](https://github.com/Bit-Wasp/bitcoin-php/blob/master/CONTRIBUTING.md)] before you get started

 ##Presently supported:

  - Bloom filters
  - Blocks, headers, and merkle blocks.
  - Regular/P2SH scripts.
- - An adaptable elliptic-curve library, using (mdanter/phpecc)[https://github.com/mdanter/phpecc] by default, or libsecp256k1 if the bindings are found.
+ - An adaptable elliptic-curve library, using [[PhpEcc](https://github.com/mdanter/phpecc)] by default, or libsecp256k1 if the bindings are found.
  - Support for building, parsing, signing/validating transactions.
  - Deterministic signatures (RFC6979)
  - BIP32 and electrum (older type I) deterministic key algorithms.